-The opening game of Brewster and Bourne's best-of-three championship series was postponed Tuesday evening due to rain and thunderstorms.
-The teams are scheduled to begin the series at 6 p.m.
-Wednesday in Bourne before the Whitecaps are scheduled to host the second game at 3:30 p.m.
-Wednesday.
-A third game is scheduled for 6 p.m.
+Brewster and Bourne opened the best-of-three championship series Tuesday afternoon in Bourne after The Chronicle’s deadline.
+The Whitecaps were scheduled to host the second game at 3:30 p.m.
+Wednesday, with a third game scheduled for 6 p.m.
 Thursday at Bourne, if necessary.

 The Whitecaps claimed last year’s title with a 2-0 series sweep of the Braves, winning 2-0 on Aug.
-10 before sealing the deal the next day with a 10-6 win on their home diamond at Stony Brook Field.
+10 before sealing the deal with a 10-6 win on their home diamond at Stony Brook Field.

 Although many of the players from last year’s team are gone, Brewster’s newcomers understand what’s at stake against Bourne.